tanin47/backdoor/README.md

 Modern and Embeddable Postgres Data Querying and Editing Tool
 ==============================================================

-Backdoor is a small Java-based data querying and editing tool for Postgres and embeddable into your Java application.
+Backdoor is a Java-based data querying and editing tool for Postgres.
+It is small and suitable for embedding it into your Java application.
 Its JAR is <2MB and doesn't have transitive dependencies (to avoid a dependency conflict).
 No need for a separate instance nor deployment.

 If you have a JVM-based website (using SpringBoot, PlayFramework, or others), you can embed Backdoor and open up another port for it with just a few lines of code.